 Trees on public land

-One of our officers will inspect the tree, and any works will be done by one of our tree specialists (arborist).
+One of our officers will carry out an inspection and any approved works will be completed by one of our tree specialists (arborist).

 Cool Towns tree project